UCdasec/FaultArm/docs/branch_detection.md

 Once the parser has identified all instructions, the analyzer goes through all of them line-by-line.

+### Analysis

-If the current line contains the first instruction in the identified pattern (`movl`), then the value of such instruction is considered.
-If such value is indentified as trivial (0, -1, 1, -2, 2), then the current line is remembered.
+If the current line contains the first instruction in the identified pattern (`movl`), then the value and destination of such instruction are considered.
+If such value is indentified as trivial (`0`, `-1`, `1`, `-2`, `2`), then the current line is remembered.
 Otherwise, the line is disregarded and the process continues until it finds the beginning of the pattern.

 ```asm
 movl $1, -4(%rbp)
 ```

-Following a vulnerable `movl`, if the subsequent line contains the second instruction in the identified pattern (`cmpl`) **and** their values as well as locations match, meaning that the `cmpl` instruction contains the same trivial value as `movl` and the location where `movl` was pointing, then the current line is also remembered.
-Otherwise, the current and previous lines are diregarded and the search for the first instruction of the pattern begins anew.
+Following a vulnerable `movl`, if the subsequent line contains the second instruction in the identified pattern (`cmpl`) **and** their values and destinations match, meaning that the `cmpl` instruction contains the same trivial value as `movl` and the location where `movl` was pointing to, then the current line is also remembered.
+Otherwise, the current and previous lines are diregarded and the search for the first instruction of the pattern starts again.

 ```asm
 cmpl $1, -4(%rbp)